How to identify healthy soup brands at the store that don’t come packaged in cans, cartons, or shelf-stable tetra paks.

-Whether the soup brand is purchased from the supermarket or the health food store, canned and tetra packed soups and broth (including bouillon cubes) are always nutrient poor choices even if organic as they are highly processed to promote long shelf life.
+Whether you buy from the supermarket or the health food store, soups in shelf-stable packaging or cans (including bouillon cubes) are unhealthy choices even if organic.

-Just as consumers catch on to the tricks behind one ingredient pseudonym, food manufacturers change it to another, then another, resulting in a never ending game of cat and mouse for label reading shoppers attempting to avoid dangerous ingredients.
+Just as consumers catch on to the tricks behind one ingredient pseudonym, food manufacturers change it, resulting in a never-ending game of cat and mouse.

 Who wants to make a run to the store to get soup ingredients, let alone expend the effort required to make a pot of healthy soup, when you are running a fever or simply exhausted from illness?